xebadevs/JQueryBad/README.md

 Then, some possible background images, till I found the aproppiate ones.
 Also a blue tone that match with the images in *Products*.

-I edited a fragment of the chapter 19 of Season 2 for *About us* section video, showing the elaboration of the product.
+I edited a fragment of the chapter 19 of Season 2 for *About us* section video, showing the elaboration of the product, including the main theme from the TV show.

 It was also a good idea to include some common pattern for the different sections, for which I chose the sexagons.